How to Calm Crying Babies: Proven Strategies for Parents

 Offering skin to skin contact

-Offering baby a feed
+Offering the baby a feed

 The mother should cut back of eating gas forming foods, dairy products and caffeine which might cause baby’s fussiness